jrydberg/service-registry/README.md

 In short, a client should register itself with the service registry server, and then with regular intervals update the entry to make sure that it is not expired from the registry.
-The interval should be set with the `liveness` parameter in thought.
+The interval should be set with the `liveness` parameter in mind.
 For example, if `liveness` is set to 5 minutes, a good update interval can be every minute.

 If there are mutliple machines in the service registry cluster, the client should first and foremost use the node that is located in the